FooBarWidget/heap_dumper_visualizer/README.md

  * This dumper has only been tested on Ubuntu 18.04.
 The dumper relies on specific glibc/ptmalloc2 internals, so it will most likely break if you use it on any other OS/distro/glibc version.
  * This dumper is also *not thread-safe*.
 It does not acquire any ptmalloc2 mutexes.
 When using it, make sure that the process you're dumping is idling in all threads.
  * Although I haven't explicitly tested, this dumper is probably incompatible with swapping.
-It uses `mincore()` to check whether a page is in use or whether it has been `madvise(MADV_FREE)`'ed, but I suspect that if a page has been swapped to disk then `mincore()` would return the same result.
+It uses `mincore()` to check whether a page is in use or whether it has been `madvise(MADV_DONTNEED)`'ed, but I suspect that if a page has been swapped to disk then `mincore()` would return the same result.
 So disable swap space.

 ### Compilation